Welcome to today's edition of the Rush 24-7 podcast.

 And by the way, when's the last time any Democrat complained about OFDR did with a Japanese?

-They never complain about that.
+They never complained about that.

 The Republicans don't do that.

-Hundreds of thousands of people, Japanese.
+FDR interned hundreds of thousands of people, Japanese.

 Talk about civil rights violations.

-Now get this.
+Now, get this.

-2009 Philadelphia, during a street festival, new Black Panther Party, Philadelphia chapter leader, King Samir Shabazz.
+2009, Philadelphia, during a street festival, New Black Panther Party, Philadelphia chapter leader, King Samir Shabazz.

-This is one of the guys holder dropped charges against.
+This is one of the guys Holder dropped charges against.

 This is after the election.